1.0 Overview

 3.2 Student’s Responsibility

-The Student will be responsible for repaying the earned (time enrolled) and unearned (period after withdrawal) percentage of Title IV Funds they have received.
-This should be repaid in the normal way back to the US Department of Education.
+The Student will be responsible for repaying the earned (time enrolled) and unearned (period after withdrawal) amount of Title IV Funds they have received, that the University is not responsible for repaying, as set out on the completed R2T4 Form.
+This should be repaid in the normal way, back to the US Department of Education under the terms of the borrower’s promissory note.

-If the Return of Title IV Funds calculation creates a balance due on the student’s University account, the student will be responsible to pay the full balance on their account.
+If the Return of Title IV Funds calculation creates a balance due on the student’s University account, the student will be responsible to pay the full balance on their account the University’s Accounts Receivable team will invoice for this.

-Return of Title IV Funds (R2T4 Form) refund requirements will be given to Students in writing by the University.
+Full details of the Return of Title IV Funds (R2T4 Form) outcomes and requirements will be given to the Student in writing by the US Financial Aid Office.

 4.0 Further Information